-PySimpleGUI is a Python Library that enables rapid development of Graphical User Interfaces (GUIs for short).
+PySimpleGUI: An amazingly easy to learn Python Library that enables rapid development of Graphical User Interfaces (GUIs for short).
 It can be downloaded for free from GitHub and is available for Mac, Windows PC, Lenux PC and Raspberry Pi computers.

 Contact the author firstname.lastname@example.org by e-mail.

 © March 2020 All Rights Reserved

 Paul F. Watson